How much does it cost to develop an app?

 Please note that the above numbers are highly variable and can range lower or higher depending on lots of factors.
 As the market increases in competition, you’ll see the cost come down, but just be wary of the 19 year old high schooler who can built you Angry Birds for $1,000.
 Similarly, there are companies paying $250K for one simple database app to be developed, which is like paying someone half a million dollars for a website.
 Just corporate bloat – if you’re going spend that some money, you better be getting something incredible.

 I’ve developed a few apps for fun and I would recommend anyone thinking about it to have a discussion about it, no obligation at all.
 The web’s next big market is going to be mobile – both phone and tablet.
 You’re either in or out.
-If you want more info, fill out a comment below and I’ll help you however I can – introductions, prices, even project management.
+If you want more info, download the ebook.
 All I ask is that you Like this page on Facebook, Retweet this article, or link to me from your site.
 Please note that I get about 10-15 emails a day from people asking for advice on apps, so if I don’t get to you immediately, don’t take it personally

 Make sure you sign up for my newsletter on the right hand column of the website and download the ebook.
 It walks you through the entire process of creating and making money with iPhone apps and often answers 90% of the questions people have.